-Last month Tata Motors tweaked the lower grille of the Tata Nexon EV to have new ‘Bi Arrow’ highlights instead of the signature Tri Arrow design hinting that it may be drifting away from the feature that has drawn comparisons with the Mercedes three-pointed star.
+In October 2020, Tata Motors tweaked the lower grille of the Tata Nexon EV to have new ‘Bi Arrow’ highlights instead of the signature Tri Arrow design hinting that it may be drifting away from the feature that has drawn comparisons with the Mercedes three-pointed star.

 The Tata HBX/Tata H2X & its EV variant would have a different style for the grille as evident from the images.
 The car comes with ‘Y’ marks on the lower grille (inverted Tri-Arrows).
 Like in the Nexon and Altroz, the EV variant would have blue accents on them.
 The Tata HBX/Tata H2X is expected to launch and hit showrooms in the first months of 2021, while its EV variant would follow in 2022.

-In June, ElectricVehicleWeb reader Gaurang had spotted the Tata HBX in Pune (video).
+In June 2020, ElectricVehicleWeb reader Gaurang had spotted the Tata HBX in Pune (video).
 Note the roof rails, rear spoiler and squared tail lights under the cover along with the rear wiper which could mean this is a top-end XZ or XZ+ variant.
 The car seems to be rolling on 15-inch alloy wheels.
-A couple of neat design touches that are confirmed to feature on the production car are new lighting technology and a small air curtain in the passage between the grille and the wheel arch which are perhaps the final updates in the Impact 2.0 design language, and Tata Motors has started working on Impact 3.0 Design.
+A couple of neat design touches that are confirmed to feature on the production car are new lighting technology and a small air curtain in the passage between the grille and the wheel arch which are perhaps the final updates in the Impact 2.0 design language, and Tata Motors has started working on the Impact 3.0 Design.

 Positioned between the Tiago and the Altroz, the Tata H2X will compete with the Maruti Ignis and Mahindra KUV100, while Hyundai is expected to join the party with the Hyundai ‘AX’ (codename) in 2022.
 The price of the Tata HBX is expected to be between INR 4.5-6.5 lakh (ex-showroom).

-Tata Electric Car on the HBX platform
+Tata Electric Car based on the Hornbill platform

-The HBX Electric is on the list of Tata electric cars to be launched by the end of 2022 and is set to inherit the high-voltage & high-performance Ziptron technology that powers the Nexon EV and the upcoming Altroz EV that comes with an 8-year warranty and deliver a 300+ km range.
+The HBX Electric is on the list of Tata electric cars that was planned to be launched by the end of 2022 before the COVID-19 pandemic struck.
+It will inherit the high-voltage & high-performance Ziptron technology that powers the Nexon EV and the upcoming Altroz EV that comes with an 8-year warranty and deliver a 300+ km range.